Claymation Comedy of Horrors: Plot

 With their cover blown, Wilshire and Sheldon make a run for it.
-While running away from the monsters, they find a pay phone, and Wilshire hits it to check for any loose change, until finding a medallion not unlike the one Sheldon found earlier.
+While running away from the monsters, they find a pay phone, and Wilshire hits it to check for any loose change until finding a medallion not unlike the one Sheldon found earlier.
 The protagonists then fall through a trapdoor and find themselves in the lab of Frankenswine.
-Wilshire and Sheldon find the monster, about the size of Wilshire's thumb, lying dormant.
+Wilshire and Sheldon find the monster about the size of Wilshire's thumb, lying dormant.
 A drop of a magical blue elixir falls on the monster's head, bringing it to life.
 Another drop of elixir makes the monster grow larger and more vicious, but before they can add any more, the other monsters start to break in, causing the protagonists to accidentally knock the diminutive monster into a floor drain.

 Confronted by the other monsters, Wilshire pours more elixir down the drain, allowing the monster to grow large enough to destroy the castle within, scaring off the other monsters and forcing them to escape, leaving Wilshire positioned on top of the monster's head.
 After using up the last of the elixir, Wilshire sings "Climb Ev'ry Mountain" and has the now-gigantic monster take its first steps, ignoring Sheldon's protests.
 Before the song reaches the climax, Wilshire finds Vince flying on the rocket, buzzing around the monster's head until it punctures its nose, causing it to deflate to its original size, much to Wilshire's dismay.
-With Vince trying to re-inflate the monster with a bicycle pump, Sheldon announces that he has found the tote bag, which Wilshire pushes off in rejection, unaware that inside of it was another bottle of elixir.
+While Vince tries to re-inflate the monster with a bicycle pump, Sheldon announces that he has found the tote bag, which Wilshire pushes off in rejection, unaware that inside of it was another bottle of elixir.
 During the credits sequence, the elixir can be seen spilling into the ground.